KentenRoth/100DaysOfCode/README.md

 Tonight I thought my computer finally died.
 It took over 20 minutes to open safari, and then my computer would not reboot after shutting it down.
 I tried running safe mode and disk repair, but the results did not change.
 I ended up having to reinstall the OS.
 While that was installing, I got things set up on my laptop and hooked my MacBook air up to an extra monitor so I could code.
 I knocked out another section of the React course where it was going over axios and async-await.
 I have not used axios before, so this was something different, but also in a way felt familiar.

 ---

+Day 5

+So with my new setup of using my MB Air with an extra monitor and only running video from my iMac things seem to be running smoother.
+My iMac is not freezing nearly as much, but the problem is still there.
+This might be what I have to do until this spring when I give in and upgrade to a new computer.
+Today I spent more time in the React course and knocked out two more sections.
+Ran into some issues and like usualy it was simple misspellings that caused all my problems.
+This was more of a styling portion to the course.
+The next section will be a more extensive recap section.
+Then after that, I think I might start JavaScript 30 by Wes Bos.
+Once I finish that hopefully, I will have a couple of ideas of things I want to build that are a little more complex than a ToDo list or weather app.

+---